 Last night, my mind must have been pondering why, as an adult, I could be duped by a sexual predator and I heard these words…”Well, the only thing wrong with me is that I had been molested when I was a child.”
-Now I’m sure what I meant to say was, the only thing I can see that possibly made me more vulnerable to a predator was the fact that someone sexually abused me as a child.
-But…that isn’t what I heard.
+I recognized the self-blame right away.
+What I should’ve heard was—”the only thing I can see that possibly made me more vulnerable to a predator was the fact that someone sexually abused me as a child.”
+But…that isn’t the thought that took root.

-What I heard was—”the only thing wrong with me is…” I cringed when I thought about the implications of that statement.
+In fact, what I heard was—”the only thing wrong with me is…” I cringed when I thought about the implications of that statement.
 I really thought I was further along in my healing.
 Was my subconscious busting me?
-Revealing what I really think?
+Revealing what I truly think?

 Nothing is wrong with me.
 Nothing is wrong with us.
 People did something wrong to us.
 Those are two very different concepts with two very different outcomes.
 Depending on which side of that coin we see will drastically alter the course of our lives.